Egészség19 június, 2025

-Managing the opioid crisis — best practices for your opioid stewardship program
+Best practices for your hospital opioid stewardship program

-Opioid Use Disorder (OUD) often emerges from legally prescribed medications, such as pain medications initiated during an inpatient hospital stay, which can then escalate if factors such as pain management and opioid prescribing are not thoughtful.
+Opioid Use Disorder (OUD) often arises from legally prescribed medications, such as pain medications initiated during an inpatient hospital stay, which can then escalate if factors such as pain management and opioid prescribing are not thoughtful.
 Managing opioid use in the acute care setting requires a multifaceted Opioid Stewardship Program (OSP).
-The push for Opioid Stewardship in hospitals is driven by ensuring safe care through preventing adverse drug events and improving the safe and effective use while also adequately controlling pain.
-In 2018, the Joint Commission targeted these concerns in their release of the Pain Assessment and Management Standards, which are categorized into four chapters:
+The push for a hospital opioid stewardship program is driven by ensuring safe care through preventing adverse drug events and improving the safe and effective use while also adequately controlling pain.
+The Joint Commission targeted these concerns in their release of the Pain Assessment and Management Standards, categorized into four chapters:

 • Leadership (LD)